jgfitzgerald/fa-chatbot/README.md

 4. Install dependencies using yarn: `yarn install`

-5. Run the backend using the command `flask run`, the backend will be hosted on `localhost:5000`.
+5. Run the backend using the command `flask run` or `python -m flask run`, the backend will be hosted on `localhost:5000`.

 ### Run the backend